ClearBlade/ClearBlade-Patterns/Forgot Password/README.md

 - Reset token will be mailed to user which can be used to change password

 - The sample code is given in ForgotPassword.js
-- ClearBlade and Mailer need to be imported
+- ClearBlade and Mailer libraries need to be imported
 - Edit the credentials as indicated in sample code